European & American Art

-- The Kress Collection at the Denver Art Museum, Angelica Daneo, 2011 (available for purchase in the Museum Shop)
+- The Kress Collection at the Denver Art Museum, Angelica Daneo, 2011.

 - Inspiring Impressionism: the Impressionists and the Art of the Past, 2007, published in conjunction with the Inspiring Impressionism: The Impressionists and the Art of the Past exhibition at the DAM.

 Friends of Painting & Sculpture supports the department by raising funds for acquisitions, exhibitions, lectures, and special projects.
 For more information, visit www.fopas.net.
 Read more about it and all DAM support groups on the Support Groups page.